 For a slightly different take on the pompadour styling, you can bring a side part into the mix.
 While the classic pompadour is usually a backwards-swept cut, the side part pompadour utilises your part line as the base of the quiff.
 It’s a versatile look and lets you get away without too much styling when compared to the swept-back pompadour.
 While the side part can look great with a firm hold wet-look hair product, you can even better results with a matte-finish and some natural-looking texture.

 Wanting to rock a pompadour without committing to the traditional length and volume of the cut?
 The good news is that you can still get that look with shorter hair.
 Short pompadours are a neat yet striking style that can be worn in almost any job or situation.
 For a more modern interpretation of the short pompadour, style your hair from your temple near the part line.
-Again, texture is your friend, but for the neatest look opt for a strong-hold wet-finish hair product.
+For the neatest look opt for a strong-hold wet-finish hair product.

 The undercut is a no-brainer to incorporate its aesthetic into the pompadour.
 The undercut pompadour offers a similar juxtaposition as faded sides but in a far more impactful way.
 The sudden shift in length from clipped sides up to the volume-heavy top make for a jarring but strong style.
 It’s another style that offers great versatility meaning you don’t need to worry too much about always styling your hair.
 The longer hair on top can look just as good falling over the short sides as a neat style would.